Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Place the cream cheese in a small bowl and microwave just long enough to soften it.
 Top each pastry with a spoonful (about 1 tablespoon) of the cream cheese mixture and 1 rounded teaspoon of jam.

 Take one corner of the pastry and bring it to the middle.
-Brush a little bit of the egg wash on the corner and seal it with the opposite corner of the pastry.
-Brush some more egg wash on top of the pastry.
+Brush a little egg wash on the corner and seal it with the opposite corner of the pastry.
+Brush more egg wash on top of the pastry.

 Step 3: Air Fry

 Lightly spray the air fryer basket with avocado oil.
 Place the pastries inside, making sure there is space between each one.
-Cook the Danishes at 320°F/160°C for 8 minutes or until they are beautiful and golden.
+Cook the Danishes at 320°F/160°C for 8 minutes (or until golden brown).
 You do not need to flip this recipe!

-Allow them to cool for a few minutes.
-If you’d like, dust them with powdered sugar or cinnamon for more appeal.
+Let them cool for a few minutes.
+If you’d like, dust with powdered sugar or cinnamon for extra “bakery case” vibes.

 How to Reheat Puff Pastry in the Air Fryer

-While these danishes are best enjoyed warm and crispy, the buttery, flaky layers and sweet filling still taste great at room temperature or straight from the fridge.
-You can even enjoy them as a quick grab-and-go snack.
-Just keep in mind that the texture won’t be quite as crispy as when they’re freshly heated.
+These Danishes are best warm and crispy, but the buttery, flaky layers and sweet filling still taste great at room temperature or straight from the fridge.
+They also make a quick grab-and-go snack—just know the pastry won’t be quite as crisp unless you reheat it.

-The air fryer is a great option to reheat leftover puff pastry Danishes and keep them crispy and delicious.
-Here’s how:
+The air fryer is the best way to reheat leftover puff pastry Danishes and bring back that crispy texture:

 - Preheat your air fryer to 350°F (175°C).

-- Place the Danishes in the air fryer basket, leaving a little space between them.
+- Place the Danishes in the basket with a little space between them.

 Final Thoughts

-I’m sure you’ll fall in love with these pastries just like my family has!
-They’re light, buttery, and irresistibly creamy, yet so easy to make.
-No oven is required for these homemade delights!
+I’m sure you’ll fall in love with these Danishes just like my family has!
+They’re light, buttery, and irresistibly creamy—yet so easy to make.
+No oven required.

 - 5-Ingredient Cookies in the Air Fryer